Heritage Projects Fund

 - Applicants must be based in the UK.

-- The building must have statutory protection through national listing, or be in a Conservation Area.
+- The building should have statutory protection through national listing, or be in a Conservation Area.

 - Applicants must demonstrate how financial assistance from the AHF will enable it to provide demonstrable social impacts.